imgag/ClinCNV/doc/preliminary_steps.md

 We use [`ngs-bits`](https://github.com/imgag/ngs-bits) library for our preliminary preparation procedures which is fairly easy to install and fast.
 It can be replaced by standard tools such as `samtools`, however we don't provide examples with tools other than `ngs-bits`.

+We do not provide *out of the box* solution for files generation since the information about paths to bams and samples pairing and enrichment system is usually stored in different table formats and, e.g., assuming that all the `.bam` files that you want to use for the single analysis (which means samples sequenced with the same enrichment kit, approximately same coverage and better in the same laboratory) will be located in the same folder is not realistic.
+The same with tumor-normal pairing information - some people use prefixes or suffixes, some not.
+Instead, we provide the commands that should be used for each sample separately.
+You may integrate these commands and your table database into your custom scripts.

+For **somatic** framework (tumor-normal pairs) we would recommend to try `ClinCNV` with coverages only first and then attach `baf` files functionality since this step is more complicated to generate the input files.
+Check the results first, and then, if you see it promising, proceed with `baf` files.

 # Files you should have before CNV analysis

 We assume that you have `.bam` files.
 For targeted sequencing you may also have `.bed` file provided by the manufacturer that describes design of your enrichment system.
 We also assume that you know which reference was used for `.bam` files generation.
 Files for __hg19__ are already provided, files for other genomes such as __hg38__ or __mm10__ may have to be prepared by yourself.

-## ClinCNV's input files you can get if you use targeted sequencing
+## ClinCNV's input files

 **Important:** don't mix samples seuqenced with different enrichment kits - coverage patterns are different between them and ClinCNV is not supposed to remove such biases.

 Depending on your goal, you may want to extract:

+* annotated `bed` files (minimum requirement: GC annotation in the 4th column), off-target `bed` should be generated if off-target reads are used

-* on-target read coverage (has to be supported by on-target `.bed` file, annotated with GC content - procedure for annotation will be described below)
+* on-target read coverage (has to be supported by on-target `.bed` file, annotated with GC content - procedure for annotation will be described below) is **mandatory for all the frameworks**

-* off-target read coverage (has to be supported by off-target `.bed` file, generation of such file from on-target `.bed` file will be explained below, also has to be annotated with GC)
+* off-target read coverage (has to be supported by off-target `.bed` file, generation of such file from on-target `.bed` file will be explained below, also has to be annotated with GC) may be used in all the frameworks, but is mainly beneficial for **somatic**, should not be calculated for WGS sequencing

 * B-allele frequency files (for **somatic** framework)